ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 You can set up an inactive site policy to automatically detect inactive sites and notify site owners via email.
 Owners can then confirm if the site is still active.
 When setting up a site lifecycle policy, you can choose between a simulation policy and an active policy.
 The simulation policy runs once and generates a report based on the set parameters.
 If it fails, you need to delete it and create a new one.
 You can also convert a simulation policy to an active policy.

 The active policy runs monthly, generating reports and sending notifications to site owners to confirm the site's status.
 If it fails during a particular month, it will run again on the next schedule.
-The active policy will enforce actions on inactive sites that have not been certified by the site owner or admin, provided you have configured it to take enforcement actions.
+The active policy enforces actions on inactive sites that haven't been certified by the site owner or admin, provided you've configured it to take enforcement actions.

 :::image type="content" source="media/site-lifecycle-management/1-inactive-site-policy-dashboard.png" alt-text="screenshot of site lifecycle management dashboard" lightbox="media/site-lifecycle-management/1-inactive-site-policy-dashboard.png":::